 How Long Does it Take to Earn an Undergraduate Animation Degree?

 Adult students and working professionals generally prefer the flexibility of an online degree program since they often have to juggle family life and careers.
-To this end, adult learners may choose to take part-time courses each time, but it is important to keep in mind that part-time enrollment may lead to higher tuition prices and it may limit financial aid options, particularly work-study and fellowship opportunities.
+Adult learners may choose to take part-time courses each time, but it is important to keep in mind that part-time enrollment may lead to higher tuition prices and it may limit financial aid options, particularly work-study and fellowship opportunities.

 What Else Can You Expect From a Bachelor’s in Animation Degree Program?

 Universities and colleges typically offer animation as a concentration under a general graphic design or visual arts program.
-However, standalone animation degrees do exist and feature their own specializations, including character animation, advertising, interface animation, video game design, typography/calligraphy, film directing, print media, and motion media.
-Students may also apply their skills in areas like project management, medical illustration, and forensic investigation.
+However, standalone animation degrees do exist and feature their own specializations, including:

 Are There Any Professional Organizations in Animation?